2015 Elections: The Eternal Baby Syndrome

-The great excuse for incompetence and failure on the part of public officials [and they pathologically believe it], hence, our democracy, is something I referred to in the past as the “eternal baby syndrome”.
+The great excuse for incompetence and failure on the part of public officials [and they pathologically believe it], hence, our democracy, is the “eternal baby syndrome”.
 Each time there is a military coup that overthrows democracy, the birth date of Nigeria starts from zero.
 At the beginning of the Second Republic, Nigeria as ascribed by politicians was equivalent to a newly independent nation.
-The same was the case when Nigeria returned its governance mode to democracy in 1999, public officials regarded the state as a new birthed nascent nation.
+The same was the case on Nigeria’s triumphal return to democracy in 1999.
+Public officials would regard the state as a new birthed nascent nation.
 Today, Nigeria is technically sixteen years old!

 The military still carries the blame for the highly visible and excruciatingly embarrassments of governance under democratic rule.
 The military even carries the blame for permitting and entrenching a deep pervasive culture of corruption in the country.
 This is where the antinomy of cyclic madness starts.
-First, democracy was widely supported by the Nigerian people to correct the claimed ills of the military.
+First, democracy is widely supported by the Nigerian people to correct the ills of the military years of rule.
 Second, the raison d’etre for military coups in Nigeria has consistently been corruption including electoral corruption.
 Third, the elected government has 4 years to prove themselves as popular or unpopular and to prepare for the next general election but magically it expects 6 weeks to be sufficient to “fulfill all righteousness”.

-Democracy in Nigeria has failed its people as much as the military did.
+Democracy in Nigeria fails its people as much as the military did.
 However, the Nigerian people must not forget that it is the performance and outcomes produced by the leaders of democratic government that necessarily invites the military to power as reinforced cultural heritage of the nation; this is the enduring state of consciousness of the democratic state in Nigeria.
 Until things start to be done properly in governance, this will be Nigeria’s inevitable default heritage.
 It is a real threat not easily perceived.
 Most critics of the military in Nigeria never see this flaw in politics; it is too repugnant a pill for them to swallow but this reality is ever with the Nigerian state.
 The vote is not enough to secure democracy and the postponement of elections corrodes some of its usefulness.
 See http://www.xclusive.ie/2015-elections-your-vote-is-not-enough/

 Nigerians simply want democracy, when will they get?
 With the possible restart of the ‘eternal baby syndrome’ looming, it is not looking good for anyone.
 We hope for better.